1871fotc/fotc/docs/headstones/symbolism.md

 <!-- add caption and plot id -->
 <!-- Get photo of Michael McCormack and his wife Elizabeth (1-20-9) -->

-!!! question "Volunteer opportunity"

-    Contribute a photo of a headstone with a thistle, rose or other plant on it.
-Tell us where you found it.

 ## Urns

 Urns are a Greek symbol of mourning and represent the process of death, where the body becomes dust while the spirit rests with God.
 When the urn is draped it becomes a symbol of the house mourning.